UMM-CSci-2101/1-integer-list/LABTASKS.md

   11. (3 points) In `IntListTester.java`: // TODO 11: write a test that triggers the NoSuchElementException is thrown when calling remove() (Figure out when that exception should be thrown.
 Check that it is thrown (which is isn't, so that test will fail)).
 Do "todo 12" to write the code that throws the exception.

   12. (3 points) In `IntListArrayBased.java`: // TODO 12: Create an appropriate message for the exception thrown by `remove()` that provides correct details about the problem.
+There is an example in `getValue()` of how to throw an exception with an appropriately helpful message.